aeon0/botty/README.md

  [items]                        | Descriptions
 --------------------------------|---------------------------------------------
 item_type | Select "1" if item should be picked up, "0" if not.

-## Some distant future plans
-- Running chaos with AI algo
-- Emulating Keyboard and Mouse with Arduino

 ## Support this project
 This project is free.
 Support it by contributing in any technical way, giving feedback, PRs or by submitting issues.
 That being said, I am not above accepting some pixel currency :) So if you want to send some fg my way to keep my dopamine high, here is my jsp: [jojo22](https://forums.d2jsp.org/user.php?i=768967).